 As in most other countries, international investments are a key factor for economic growth and prosperity in Switzerland.
+International investment, along with domestic investment, taxation, and for some countries development assistance, is essential from a financial perspective to achieve the UN Sustainable Development Goals under the 2030 Agenda.
 Swiss-based companies have traditionally exported capital to other countries, particularly in the form of direct investment.
-With foreign direct investment (FDI) levels at CHF 1’000 billion, Switzerland is the world's tenth largest exporter of capital.
-At the same time, Switzerland has successfully positioned itself as a location for capital investment with approximately 750 billion CHF from abroad.
+With foreign direct investment (FDI) levels at CHF 1’400 billion (SNB data), Switzerland is the world's tenth largest exporter of capital.
+At the same time, Switzerland has successfully positioned itself as a location for capital investment with approximately 1’000 billion CHF from abroad.